NRCan/CanFlood/docs/source/06_tutorials.rst

 .. image:: /_static/tutorials_6_1_2_img_4.jpg

-**Click ‘Sample Rasters’** to generate the exposure (‘expos’) dataset.
+**Click ‘Sample’** to generate the exposure (‘expos’) dataset.
 You should see a new csv file in the working directory, and its filepath added to the control file under ‘expos’.
 These are the WSLs sampled at each asset from each hazard event raster.

 **Event Variables**